madhavi-kumari/Windows-Form/README.md

 # Windows-Form
+This page has been designed with the help of C# and Visual Studio.

 This a form which takes input user information like country , state , email , gender etc.
 It removes as well as add them as per user's choice with the buttons provided in the form.